anhinga/julia-notebooks/images-as-matrices/presentation/commentary.md

 the warning in cell 1 is gone, which is good).

 The sketch of the talk proposal itself is at https://github.com/anhinga/julia-notebooks/blob/main/images-as-matrices/presentation/talk-proposal.md

+We discuss a bit of machine learning context at the bottom of this file

 Cell 3: read "mandrill" standard test image